Fisher Matrix Preloaded -- Fisher4Cast: Abstract

 \section{Abstract}

 The Fisher Matrix is the backbone of modern cosmological forecasting.
 We describe the \name{}~software: a general-purpose, easy-to-use, Fisher Matrix framework.
 It is open source, rigorously designed and tested and includes a Graphical User Interface (GUI) with automated \LaTeX{} file creation capability and {\em point-and-click} Fisher ellipse generation. \name{}~was designed for ease of extension and, although written in Matlab, is easily portable to open-source alternatives such as Octave and Scilab.
 Here we use \name{}~to present new 3-D and 4-D visualisations of the forecasting landscape and to investigate the effects of growth and curvature on future cosmological surveys.
-Early releases have been available at http://www.cosmology.org.za since May 2008 with 750 downloads in the first year.
-Version 2.0 is made public with this paper and includes a Quick Start guide and the code used to produce the figures in this paper, in the hope that it will be useful to the cosmology and wider scientific communities.
+Early releases have been available at http://www.mathworks.com/matlabcentral/fileexchange/20008 since mid 2008.
+The current release of the code is Version 2.2 which is described in here.
+For ease of reference a Quick Start guide and the code used to produce the figures in this paper are included, in the hope that it will be useful to the cosmology and wider scientific communities.